 You and your friend have similar, if not the exact same, values

-I’ve been approached by couples who have had friends back out of their weddings because their friend decided last minute they didn’t agree with the couple’s religious views or some other drama.
+I’ve been approached by couples who have had friends back out of their weddings because their friends decided last minute they didn’t agree with the couple’s religious views or some other drama.
 You and your friend must have the same values because this is the person who will also be writing and speaking these values.
-You want them to deliver the message with the same passion, empathy, and excitement you would have if you were delivering your own wedding ceremony.
+You want them to deliver the message with the same passion, empathy, and excitement you would have if you were delivering your friend’s wedding ceremony.

 You’re willing to compensate your friend in some manner